 Sysco pretty much know to the half penny what it’s taking to deliver a case of tomatoes to that restaurant you’re both competing for.
 And Maude’s HomeMade Muffins only has one truck, and a few customers – ol Maude knows her cost profile down to the 17 cents worth of bran in each “Body Burner Muffin Top”.

-Meanwhile, you, the midsized food distributor, you’re running a company that you know makes money at the end of the month, but with all these crazy salespeople doing anything they can to win the business and no two contracts are the same, pricing fluxuates daily, no hourly.
+Meanwhile, you, the midsized food distributor, you’re larger than Maude, but smaller than Sysco.
+You’re running a company that you know makes money at the end of the month, but with all these crazy salespeople doing anything they can to win the business and no two contracts are the same, pricing fluctuates daily, no hourly.
 Fuel prices and delivery routes change constantly – and you’re running a 30 year old software program that was never really installed properly?
 Wow.
 While it all works out at the end of the month (usually) you can’t tell which contracts your making money on, which products are priced below delivered cost, COGS – that’s all guesswork.

 So unless your exit strategy is a merger or takeover in the next 18 months, you better decide how you’re going to compete.

 (And we’re not even going to touch on the new regulatory environment challenging the food industries in today’s blogpost.)